 I run several businesses from my laptop.
 I make money from multiple channels.
 Some digital nomads have multiple streams of income.
 Others have just one – be it drop shipping, freelancing, or a niche website, as examples.
 The point is, there are many ways to work remotely.
 Don’t follow the herd, find your own path, but you should certainly try to learn from others.
 And copying their business ideas is wise, as long as you put your own spin on it.
 The best of the best copy, but they don’t plagiarise.

 Why location Independence?

 There’s nothing like the freedom of owning your own business, setting your own hours, and importantly, travelling on your own terms.
 Maybe you want to move to another country on a long-term basis.
 Maybe you enjoy bouncing around from one place to another.
 Both are possible (with the right management and sufficient income).

 A business that can be managed on a long-term basis from any location without restrictions on movement.

 Location independence gives you the freedom to live in another country for an extended period while maintaining a source of income.
 Learning about cultures can help you grow in a professional and personal capacity.

 How to start an online business from scratch

 In 2019, it’s relatively easy to create a website, ecommerce store, or even a software product.
 But the ease of entry to the online space makes competition fierce.
-Many businesses start with a simple webpage with a product or service.
+Many businesses begin with a simple webpage with a product or service.
 Some begin life as a Facebook page, although I don’t recommend this – Facebook’s algorithmic and manual rule changes have destroyed many businesses that relied entirely on that platform for growth and sales.
 Some business ideas are born as simple online forms.
 Even setting up a landing page and a simple Google form can be enough to discover if people will pay for what you’re offering.